Difference between a knowledge base and FAQs

 Rather than just being an extension of your company website, though, your knowledge base should have its own information architecture so users can easily navigate your content.
 Along with frequently asked questions, it will also contain general user documentation, and is generally aimed at long-term customers.
 It should also have its own search functionality for quick finds.

-If you’re ready to graduate from your FAQs page to a brand new knowledge base, KnowledgeOwl can provide the software you need at an affordable price.
+If you’re ready to graduate from your FAQs page to a brand new knowledge base, KnowledgeOwl can provide the knowledge base software you need at an affordable price.
 Contact us now to find out more.

 Catherine Heath